c-sanders/ScaleAndSetSize/README.md

 This code in this repository implements a GIMP Plugin which can be used to scale and set the size, i.e. the dimensions or width and height - of one or more image files.

 This Plugin is implemented using the Python programming language and is available in 3 different variations.
 Each of the 3 versions of the Plugin are implemented by a different Python function.
-The 3 functions are called;
+These 3 functions are called;

 * scale_and_set_size_interactive
 * scale_and_set_size_file_noninteractive